-Fig. 22.
-Fractional difference between the true and recovered polarized flux densities, from top to bottom, for the 100-353 GHz FFP8 simulations.
+Fig. 23.
+Difference between the recovered and true polarization angles, from top to bottom, for the 100-353 GHz FFP8 simulations.
 Left (red): PCCS2.
 Right (green): PCCS2E.
-Here the fractional difference is defined as recovered minus true divided by the true value.
-These are the significantly polarized sources, as found by the common method, and the uncertainties associated with the best-fit estimates are $\pm 3\,\sigma$ error bars.
-Eddington-type bias is seen at lower polarized flux densities.
+These are the significantly polarized sources, as found by the common method, and the uncertainties associated with the best-fit estimates are $\pm 3\sigma$ error bars.

-map-making pipeline at the LFI DPC, are shown in column 7 of Table 12.
+First, at the position of Tau A in the Stokes U maps one can see a small spurious signal that is affecting the angle measurements.
+For this object, most of the polarized signal is in the Stokes Q map, and U makes very little contribution to the total polarized flux density (quadrature sum of Q and U).
+However, as shown in Table 12, when we calculate the polarization position angle with either method, the contribution from the spurious signal has the effect of changing the position angles by up to 5° from the -88°2 measured at IRAM (Aumont et al. 2010).
+This spurious signal has been introduced by the complex cross-terms in the polarized beams, which are normally expected to be very small and below the map noise level, but show up here because Tau A is so bright.
+In an attempt to remove this effect, we have produced maps where we have deconvolved the beam and fitted for spurious signals.
+Results for LFI frequencies, from the ArtDeco map-making pipeline at the LFI DPC, are shown in Col. 7 of Table 12.
 These new measures of position angle agree with the expected value from IRAM and WMAP.
 However, we caution that these new maps are under development and the measurements should be used with caution.
 There is an ongoing effort, not yet completed, to generate a similar set of maps for the HFI frequencies, in order to understand whether similar spurious signals affect the HFI polarization angle measurements.
 The tests that we have carried out with the new LFI maps indicate that the polarized flux densities and angles of the other sources in the catalogue are mostly unchanged, but some sources with high polarized flux density may be marginally affected.

 Second, the angular size of Tau A measured with IRAM at 89 GHz (Aumont et al. 2010) shows that it will be slightly resolved by Planck in the HFI channels.
 This could have an impact on the flux densities and polarization position angles measured with both the filtering method and with aperture photometry.
 In particular, the filtering method assumes that the sources are unresolved, so the flux densities derived with this method should be regarded as lower limits if the source is extended.
-In the case of aperture photometry, the integration radius that we use in HFI is too small for a source as large as Tau A. We have therefore increased the aperture radii to $2 \times (\text{FWHM}^2 + \theta{\text{Tau A}}^2)^{1/2}$, where $\theta{\text{Tau A}} = 4'$ as measured by IRAM, and recomputed the angles for the four HFI channels with polarization capabilities.
+In the case of aperture photometry, the integration radius that we use in HFI is too small for a source as large as Tau A. We have therefore increased the aperture radii to $2 \times (FWHM^2 + \theta{Tau A}^2)^{1/2}$, where $\theta{Tau A} = 4'$ as measured by IRAM, and recomputed the angles for the four HFI channels with polarization capabilities.
 This improves the agreement between the HFI position-angle measurements and those from WMAP and IRAM, except at 353 GHz.
-The results are shown in column 7 of Table 12.
+The results are shown in Col. 7 of Table 12.